GUDHI/gudhi-devel/src/python/doc/clustering.rst

 .. image:: img/spiral-diag2.png

-A quick look at the corresponding density estimate (`weights_` is not officially supported)
+A quick look at the corresponding density estimate

 .. code-block::